qq1012510777/cuDFNsys/README.md

 mkdir build
 cd build
 cmake -DCMAKE_CUDA_ARCHITECTURES=60  ..
+make
+cd ..
 ```
-If this script is finished without errors, then the file `libcuDFNsys.a` appears in `~/cuDFNsys/lib`.
+If these commands are finished without errors, then the file `libcuDFNsys.a` should appear in `~/cuDFNsys/lib`.

 More details about the installation of the relying packages: